 Box Elder Bugs Introduction

-As you can see from the picture above, box elder bugs have continually infested fruit trees and sides of houses since 1935.
+As you can see from the picture below, box elder bugs have continually infested fruit trees and sides of houses since 1935.
 No, they are not classified as a major problem in the eyes of some but they are a pain in the rear and let off a stink when disturbed and leave a nice red /orange stain when they go to the bathroom or are crushed!
 So they do share some qualities and defense measures as the stink bug or kissing bug!
 If you are having a problem with box elder bugs currently or expect to see a thousand on the side of your house in the coming months, this guide is for you and anyone you wish to share the information with!
 We also suggest our Home & Garden Pest Control Bundle to help you save money and time against a variety of insects this summer.

 Along with Diatomaceous Earth you need to take some preventative measures to ensure the bugs themselves do not come in for a casual visit with your family.